Comfort Texas Lodging :: Winner of Garden of the Month Award

 A self-taught gardener, Shane shows off his decorative flair and professional touch in the attractive hand-built cedar fencing surrounding the swimming pool and in the flowering Crossvines now cascading across the cedar arbor.
 Thanks to this summer's weather, the purple Hyacinth Bean vines that line the High Street fence are putting on less of a show this year, but they're still worth a drive-by look.
 (The Hyacinth Bean vine was purportedly brought to this country from France by Thomas Jefferson, who surely would've been proud to see the fine display it makes when framed by yellow esperanzas at Meyer B & B.)

-For about the last seven years, Shane and Teresa have been assisted in their gardening effort by Comfort resident Miguel , and they are quick to credit him with helping to create this beautiful and peaceful spot in the heart of Comfort.
-The Comfort Garden Club is pleased to select the Meyer Bed and Breakfast as October's Garden of the Month.
+For about the last seven years, Shane and Teresa have been assisted in their gardening effort by Comfort resident Miguel, and they are quick to credit him with helping to create this beautiful and peaceful spot in the heart of Texas.
+The Comfort Garden Club is pleased to select the Meyer Bed & Breakfast and its Comfort, Texas lodging as October 2008ís Garden of the Month.